Jaz Coleman: Solo composition and recordings

 In 2014, Coleman began the year by conducting the NSO Symphony Orchestra (UAE) for the opening ceremony of the Dubai World Cup, which was broadcast to 160 countries.
 Later that year, Coleman recorded with the Moscow State Film Orchestra and performed his Zep Symphony some 30 kilometres outside St. Petersburg at Gatchina Palace for the White Night gala with the Minsk Philharmonic.
 One month later, Coleman recorded The Nirvana Dialogues with the St. Petersburg State Symphony Orchestra for Universal records.
 Due to the success of this recording, Coleman has entered into a two-year contract as composer-in-residence with the St. Petersburg State Symphony Orchestra.

 Also in 2014, Us and Them: Symphonic Pink Floyd was performed by the Melbourne Ballet Orchestra on 22 October and 1 November.

 2015 saw the release of Tambours du Bronx's album Corros, featuring a collaboration with Coleman on the track "Human Smile".

 On 28 February 2016, Coleman gave a spoken word performance in Auckland, titled Going Over to the Dark Side', A light hearted look at the state of world affairs by the Dark Lord".
 Later in the year, his Doors Concerto was performed at the White Nights Festival in Saint Petersburg, Russia.

 2016 also saw the release of the Levee Walkers, a collaboration between Coleman, Duff McKagan and Pearl Jam guitarist Mike McCready.
 McKagan stipulated who and what a Levee Walker is: "To become a Levee Walker you must have at least 25 years of musical experience, survived battles with the forces of darkness, and perhaps even kissed death on the cheek.
 More importantly, there must exist a deep reverence for the music of your comrades, and the commitment they made to this hardest of paths."

 In September 2016, Coleman was invited by the Étrange festival in Paris for a "carte blanche" programme of six films and a spoken word performance.

+In 2019, Coleman collaborated with the industrial duo from Rome Deflore for the EP Party In The Chaos.